RouninMedia/DOCSS/README.md

-# SECSS (Sequentially Expressed CSS)
+# DOCSS (Declaration Ordered CSS)
-SECSS (Sequentially Expressed CSS) is an approach to writing CSS files which builds on the DRY CSS approach.
+DOCSS (Declaration Ordered CSS) is an approach to writing CSS files which builds on the DRY CSS approach.

-The **two** primary defining characteristics of SECSS are that:
+The **two** primary defining characteristics of DOCSS are that:

 1. the style author groups elements and classes by style declaration, rather than grouping style declarations by element or class; and

 2. the stylesheet is broken down into sub-sections, such that the entire document resembles a collection of smaller, self-contained stylesheets.

-##Before starting SECSS##
+##Before starting DOCSS##

-A couple of considerations before you to start to explore SECSS and discover how comfortable and enjoyable it can be.
+A couple of considerations before you adopt the DOCSS approach to stylesheet formatting.

 ###Concise Stylesheets: Three Best Practices###